manjilsaikia/manjilsaikia.github.io/teaching/AhdUni/MAT631/index.md

 - You are encouraged to first work on the problems independently before seeking collaboration.
 - Meaningful collaboration is allowed and is encouraged for this course.
-- You must write up your own solutions.
+- You must write up your solutions.

 ## Acknowledging collaborators and sources